Dr. Oliver Fein is a professor of clinical medicine-emeritus at Weill Cornell Medical College,

 Global Health Education.

-Dr. Fein is a past president of Physicians for a National Health Program and chair of the New York Metro Chapter of PNHP.
-He is a past vice president of the American Public Health Association, where he served four years on the executive board.
+Dr. Fein is a past president of Physicians for a National Health Program and board chair of PNHP’s New York Metro Chapter.
+He is a past vice president of the American Public Health Association, where he served for four years on the executive board.

 Much of Dr. Fein’s work has focused on health system delivery reform and access to care for

 vulnerable populations.
 His writings include a chapter in the book “10 Excellent Reasons for National Health Care”; an article on ethical issues and global health in Academic Medicine; an editorial in Medical Care; and an article on U.S. health care reform and the presidential candidates in the Journal of Health Services Research and Policy.

 Dr. Fein received his medical degree from Western Reserve University, and completed

 his internship at Cleveland Metropolitan General Hospital and his residency at Lincoln Hospital

 in the Bronx.
 He then became director of general medicine outpatient services at the

 Columbia Presbyterian Medical Center and subsequently acting-director of the division of